srt32/blog/source/2014-09-06-an-introduction-to-go-tools-and-clean-code.html.markdown

   * Many of the non-compiler enforced 'rules' are enumerated in [Go Code Review Comments](https://code.google.com/p/go-wiki/wiki/CodeReviewComments)
   * Experiment with [pre-commit hooks](http://golang.org/misc/git/pre-commit)
-    that force you to use the tools.
+    that force you to use the tools
   * For next steps, explore the [race detector](http://blog.golang.org/race-detector)